"JAWS : A Beach Plastic Experience"

 This self-caged magpie is sitting atop a copper wire nest, surrounded by a vintage clock ring and chain, and plastic sand bucket handle.

-Minus the newspaper bubble, all the components were found here on the beach.
+Minus the newspaper bubble and hand painted bird, all the components were found here on the beach.

 Being a lover of all things bird, when I found this bird skull on the beach my heart skipped a beat.
 I knew it needed an appropriate shrine to entomb it forever.